 Do your part to use water wisely this summer.
 It's just the right thing to do.

-Find out more about your water and how it responds to drought conditions
+Find out more about your water and how it responds to summer drought conditions

 The Bull Run Watershed is primarily a rain-fed system, so there is less water entering the storage reservoirs in the summer when rainfall decreases.
 The 9.9 billion gallons of stored water supply in the reservoirs typically meets Portland and its wholesalers’ needs through the summer.
 The Columbia South Shore Well Field can also be used to supplement surface water or replace the Bull Run supply entirely due to turbidity or other issues.
 The Portland system is resilient to drought and other water shortage events due to its access to two water sources.